2021 Mercedes-Benz S-Class is ready for Level 3 automated driving

-From biometric authentication to augmented reality to a digital assistant that speaks more than two-dozen languages, the Tesla upend the traditional automotive business.is .
+From biometric authentication to augmented reality to a digital assistant that speaks more than two-dozen languages, the 2021 Mercedes-Benz S-Class is a technological tour de force.
 This flagship sedan is loaded with more circuity, screens and software than a Best Buy, something that's necessary in the 21st century as brands like

 Responding to a question about Tesla, the soft-spoken Swede said Mercedes-Benz has always had the ambition of being a tech leader.
 Källenius described the S-Class as "the masterpiece, the flagship of our portfolio" and a car that's spearheading the company's innovation.

 But how is Mercedes-Benz preparing for future autonomous capabilities?
 At launch, the 2021 S-Class will feature advanced adaptive cruise control with lane-centering and automatic lane-change capability, the usual stuff.
 But surprisingly, it won't provide a hands-off experience like Cadillac Super Cruise -- at least, not yet.
 The S-Class will be prepped to support SAE Level 3 driving on US roads at a future date.
 This is so-called conditional automation, where the car can steer, stop and accelerate all on its own but where a driver must be present and able to take over if the system requires it.

 To deliver on this promise, Källenius said Mercedes-Benz is working with the German government "to create a clear regulatory framework" for Level 3 driving on public highways.
 The company is attempting to get this certified in the second half of next year, though, naturally, there are legal hurdles to overcome.